Benefits of Contacts for Kids & Teens

 Comparable Cost to Glasses

-Contact lenses are usually easier and cheaper to replace than glasses when they are lost.
+When it comes down to contacts vs glasses - contact lenses are usually easier and cheaper to replace than glasses when they are lost.

 Are They Ready?